 International trade companies experience changes in their operations when tariffs and trade agreements undergo modifications.
 The global supply chain evolution and economic changes impact businesses which depend on international markets for their operations.
 The situation is demonstrated through events such as Brexit and the US-China trade conflicts.

 The United States dollar value changes because of worldwide financial dynamics.
 The movement of currency values directly affects the Indian stock exchange.
-A strong American dollar causes the Indian rupee to depreciate its value.
+A strong US dollar can cause the Indian rupee to depreciate.

 During the 2008 global financial crisis, both global and Indian markets experienced declines.
 The interconnectedness of the markets led to a global sell-off.
 During this, the Indian stock market followed the downward trend of the global indices.